bakiwebdev/hyf-serverless/README.md

 - [AWS Lambda Docs](https://aws.amazon.com/lambda/)
 - [AWS API Gateway Docs](https://aws.amazon.com/api-gateway/)

-Note: This is a basic example and it's possible that you'll need to add more configurations or resources depending on your specific use case.
+> Note: This is a basic example and it's possible that you'll need to add more configurations or resources depending on your specific use case.

+Congratulations!
+You have successfully deployed your serverless application on the AWS platform.